 In this blog post, I hope to help you shift your perspective and begin to see ADHD as a gift.

-The very label Attention Deficit Hyperactivity Disorder has such negative connotations doesn’t it!
+The very label Attention Deficit Hyperactivity Disorder has such negative connotations doesn’t it?
 When you think about it, it’s terrible… imagine having this label slapped onto you and feeling good about it!
-It’s neither wonder that many kids labeled as ADHD have fragile self-esteems.
+It’s neither wonder that many kids labeled as ADHD have a fragile self-esteem.